Go Back

 Prep Garlic Bulbs

-1. Remove the loose outer layers and slice off the tops horizontally—just enough to expose the cloves.
+1. Heat oven to 400F.
+Remove the loose outer layers and slice off the tops horizontally—just enough to expose the cloves.
 Drizzle each bulb with olive oil, wrap in foil, and roast for about 45 minutes, until the cloves are soft, golden, and caramelized.

 Cool Roasted Garlic